anatoo/tmux-compose/README.md

 `tmux-compose` is yet another [tmuxinator](https://github.com/tmuxinator/tmuxinator) alternative.

- - Start your tmux sessions with one command from the defined config file
+ - Start your tmux sessions from the defined config file
  - Built with TypeScript

 ## Install